nuxeo/nuxeo/QuickUserGuide.md

  - a "update template parameters" action : will resync the document with the Template Document parameters (useful if you edited the Template Document since the initial association)

+## Rendering context

+From withing the template itself, you have access to a set of variable and functions.
+In most of the cases, the template synthax is very close to bare freemarker, but it may depends on the actual rendering engine :

+ - xdocreport : FreeMarker based
+ - FreeMarker : FreeMarker !
+ - jod : FreeMarker based
+ - jxls : JEXL based

+### Context variable

+Anyway, there are a set of variable that will always be available :

+ - doc or document : the DocumentModel being rendered
+ - blobHolder : the BlobHodler adapter on the DocumentModel being rendered
+ - username  : interactive username (String)
+ - principal : interactive User (Principal)
+ - templateName : the name of the template being currently rendered (String)

+In addition of this basic context, extensions can be registered to extend the content of the Context.

+Default extensions include :

+ - Audit : exposes audit entries associated to the DocumentModel being rendered

+   - auditEntries (List&lt;LogEntry&gt;)

+ - Helper function : misc function that may be useful

+   - functions.getVocabularyTranslatedLabel(vocname, key, lang)
+   - functions.getVocabularyLabel(vocname, key)
+   - functions.getVocabularyLabel(vocname, key)
+   - functions.formatDate(calendar)
+   - functions.formatDateTime(calendar)
+   - functions.formatTime(calendar)

+ - Core Repository :

+   - core.getParent()
+   - core.getChildren()

+### Document Property bindings

+For all Freemarker based template system, the binding is the same than WebEngine binding.

+ - doc['schemaPrefix:propertyName']
+ - doc.schemaName.propertyName

+For JEXL based mapping only the synthax doc.schemaName.propertyName is supported.